Bit-Nation/BITNATION-Constitution/README.md

 Citizens should contribute in some way, either through work, computing power or in other ways, to the nation.

-Citizens should have read the constitution, and signed of on the principles.
+Citizens should have read the constitution, and signed off on the principles.

 Being a citizen means receiving dividend from the profit of the nation, and being part in building the nation.
 You do not have to be a citizen to use BITNATION’s services.